 Is obedience not frightening enough…let alone worship?
 Is it not foolish servitude to worship a master?
 Is the worship of a master not oblivion, and ignorance?

-Is denial of the masterful god not the beginning of questioning, of a setting out on the path to truth?
+Is denial of the masterful god not the beginning of questioning?

 Does god not disguise himself, in the end, as this thing we call “nothing”?

 …and did god make himself god…

-If god is nothing, if he always was, and always will be, does he then not know his own true nature?
+…And if god is nothing…if he always was, and always will be, does he then not know his own true nature?